 - The Kyrene Curriculum Council will review any Citizen’s Requests for Reconsideration of media center resources.
 When the review is complete, the status will be reported back to the citizen, recorded on the list of resources under review, and reported to the Governing Board.

 Process for Review of Media Center ResourcesCurrent media center collections can be accessed and searched on demand on the Kyrene Destiny webpage.
-No log in is required.Below are links to lists of new titles being considered for purchase.
-Please note, some titles are classified as Young Adult.
-When cataloged, books classified as Young Adult would only be available for check out to students in grades 6 through 8 with permission.
+No log in is required.The 60-Day Media Center Public Review for 2022-23 is now closed.Below are links to lists of approved new titles for general audience, approved new titles for young adult collections, and titles under review.
+Please note, books classified as Young Adult are only available for check out to students in grades 6 through 8 with permission.
 Young Adult books are not available in elementary collections.Additional details about selection of resources, 60-day media center public review process, deselection of resources, and gifts and donations of materials are available in the Curriculum Management Plan.

 Occasional objections may be made by the public despite the care taken to select materials most valuable for the students and teachers.
 If a concern arises, the complainant will be asked to complete the form Citizen's Request for Reconsideration of Instructional Material as defined in Policy KEC and Exhibit KEC-E Public Concerns/Complaints about Instructional Resources.
 Citizen’s Requests for Reconsideration of media center resources will be reviewed by the Kyrene Curriculum Council using the media center selection criteria.
 A report of the review and disposition of the resource will be provided to the citizen(s).
 A list of resources under review will be maintained on the 60-day media center public review webpage until all reviews are complete.
 The list will be updated periodically to show the status and disposition of the resources under review.Cooperation will be given to any parent wishing to restrict his or her own child from using resources which are objectionable to the parent.
 The media center staff, with the parent, will try to work out a solution that will keep that family’s child or children from checking out the material the parent objects to, while still allowing free access for other children.
 Upon request using Exhibit IJNC-E, parents are able to receive a list of resources borrowed from the media center by their child.
 Exhibit IJNC-E may be submitted directly to the school where the child attends.Starting in the 2023-24 school year, information and a form regarding media center access will be included in the Family Handbook and Acknowledgements.For questions regarding the 60-Day Media Center Public Review Process, please contact the Teaching and Learning team at 480-541-1251.